We tested tire pressure gauges from Accutire, Jaco, Milton, AstroAI, and others to find the perfect glove box companion

-Running the right tire pressures is great for your safety, your tires, the environment, and your bottom line.
-To reap these benefits, you need an accurate tire gauge, and the Accutire MS-4021B Digital model is the best in the test.
-Its ergonomic shape helps get a consistent seal, letting very little air escape with each measurement.
-It most consistently matched the air pressure in our tires (as measured by the pressure gauge built into our tire inflator) and includes instructions to recalibrate it from time to time.
+Running the right tire pressure is great for your safety, your tires, the environment, and your bottom line.
+To reap these benefits, you need an accurate tire gauge, and the Accutire MS-4021 Digital model was the best in this test.
+Its ergonomic shape helped us get a consistent seal, letting very little air escape with each measurement.
+It most consistently matched the air pressure in our tires (as measured by the pressure gauge built into our air compressor used to inflate to 35 PSI for each test) and includes instructions to recalibrate it from time to time.

 Ease of Pressure Check

-Ease of reading
+Ease of Reading